ckswilliams/modOpenREM/docs/install.rst

 password wil be used to log into the admin interface to create the usernames for using the web interface.
 See the `Start using it!`_ section below.

-Help!
-I get a ``value too long for type character varying(50)`` error!
-    This error with part of the Django auth_permissions system that we are not using, and can safely be ignored.
-    This is being tracked as `Issue 62 <https://bitbucket.org/openrem/openrem/issue/62>`_

 For production installs, convert to South
 `````````````````````````````````````````